adamsilver/fdpb/09-a-file-upload-form.md

 </ul>
 ```

-We need to include a live region so that we can *provide a comparable experience* for screen reader users.
-Here are the primary messages:
+The only thing that's missing is a hidden live region in order to *provide a comparable experience* for screen readers.
+Here are the 3 types of messages:

 - When upload starts ‘3 files are being uploaded.’ is announced.
 - When an upload finishes ‘file.pdf has been uploaded.’ is announced.